My Main Page with Links to My Other

 having incomes at or below the median and two or more minor children paid two

 increased from two percent to 15.3 percent.
-This world rarely uses sin taxes.
+Sin taxes are rare.

-more in 15.3 percent payroll taxes than any other tax.
+more in payroll taxes than any other tax.
 All non-work income—stocks,

 The political genius of payroll taxes

-is that most people barely notice them.
-People who would burn down city hall
+is that many individuals barely notice them.
+Individuals who would burn down city hall

 over a puny local tax issue or pull their hair out on April 15 pay little